The Return of Superman (South Korean TV program): Format

 The show is filmed with set up cameras and cameraman hiding in tents and playhouses in each of the celebrities' actual home.
 Family and friends of the celebrity dads will occasionally show up in episodes.
 In each episode, as the show moves from one family to the next, a brief narration by the narrator is given to introduce the next segment of the episode.

 During each individual family segment the parents (husband and wife), with the exception of Junu, Junseo and Haru who were old enough to answer questions when they started the show, would give a talking head interview while being asked questions by the shows PDs (producers) about the current situation being aired.

+Starting from episode 520 (aired on April 7, 2024), the MC(s) gather with the parents featured in each episode in the same studio to provide their reactions and comments on a family's life that is being observed.